darktasevski/CompSci/Math/multiplication.md

 $$
 5^3 = 5 \times 5 \times 5 = 125
 $$

-The small number written above and to the right of the number is called an **exponent** or **power**.
-The number underneath the exponent is called **the base**.
-This can sometimes be read as "Five to the third power" or "Five raised to the third power".

 > A number which is raised to the second power is said to be **squared**, and to the third power is said to be **cubed**.